 “We don’t want any trouble, and we definitely don’t want to fight you!”
 I interjected, speaking up for the first time as I tried to de-escalate the situation.
 “My friend was just trying to give you guys a compliment!”

 That was the last thing that I remember saying before I felt my head jolt back with a thud from the force of a fist that connected with my nose and mouth.
 I didn’t even see it coming.

 I was scared, but also relieved, because it could have been a lot worse.
-The bleeding eventually slowed down, and luckily my nose didn’t seem broken and my teeth were still intact.
-I was sore for the next few days with a tender nose and cut and swollen lips, but within a week, my physical appearance was back to normal.
+The bleeding eventually slowed down, and luckily my nose didn’t seem broken, and my teeth were still intact.
+I was sore for the next few days with a delicate nose and cut and swollen lips, but within a week, my physical appearance was back to normal.

 As the months went by things settled a lot more, and I was back to feeling pretty good during the day and sleeping well at night.
-Some lingering symptoms persisted in the subsequent years that I can now see were a direct result of this physical assault.
-The main ones were an elevated startle response, or being “jumpy” in response to sudden movements or loud noises, a greater sense of hypervigilance and being “on guard” when I was out at night, and the annoying habit of diving behind bushes or hiding behind trees whenever I saw headlights or heard a car approaching at night.
+Some lingering symptoms persisted for a while that I can now see were a direct result of this physical assault.
+The main ones were an elevated startle response, or being “jumpy” in response to sudden movements or loud noises and a greater sense of hypervigilance and being “on guard” when I was out at night.
+I also had the annoying habit of diving behind bushes or hiding behind trees whenever I saw headlights or heard a car approaching at night.